Anti-Anxiety Medication Xanax and Dependency

-When entering detox, the individual will wonder how long does it take to detox from Xanax.
-Generally, detox from Xanax takes anywhere from one week to a month, depending on the history and severity of the addiction.
+When entering detox, the individual will wonder how long does it take detoxing off Xanax medication.
+Generally, the detox time from Xanax takes anywhere from one week to a month, depending on the history and severity of the addiction.
 During a supervised medical detox, a detox nurse and addiction specialists will manage the withdrawal symptoms, easing the discomfort by administering medications as needed.

 There are two distinct withdrawal phases experienced during the detox process.
 The detox period begins with the early withdrawal phase, where the individual will likely experience rebound symptoms such as agitation and anxiety, which can last up to four days.
 During the early phase, the individual will be prescribed a drug-tapering schedule in order to avoid seizures or coma.
 One should never go off Xanax cold turkey.
 After that the acute withdrawal phase commences, with symptoms peaking at about two weeks.

 When entering detox for Al Xanax the withdrawal symptoms will vary depending on several factors.
 These include how long the individual used the drug and at what dosage levels, whether there are other substance use disorders, if there is a co-occurring mental health disorder, and the presence of any medical conditions.